codefellows/seattle-201d25/class-14-js_inheritance-css_animations/README.md

 - Lab Overview!

-- Visit from Karinne at 11:50; Sam has a meeting at noon.
+- Visit from Karinne at 11:50

+- Review Project Ideas

 ---